influxdata/docs-v2/content/enterprise_influxdb/v1.9/query_language/explore-schema.md

 If the query does not include `ON <database_name>`, you must specify the database with `USE <database_name>` in the [CLI](/enterprise_influxdb/v1.9/tools/influx-cli/use-influx/) or with the `db` query string parameter in the [InfluxDB API](/enterprise_influxdb/v1.9/tools/api/#query-string-parameters) request.
+Show series will only show what's in the default RP, and will fail if no default RP is set.

 The `FROM`, `WHERE`, `LIMIT`, and `OFFSET` clauses are optional.
 The `WHERE` clause supports tag comparisons; field comparisons are not